whiplashomega/elthelas2/static/md/book4/chapter3.md

 I have heard that an old associate of mine has been working for Duchess Octavius.
 Find Felix and convince him to switch sides.

+#### Champions of Cora Orders

+Duchess Octavius has offended good people everywhere with her oppressive rule.
+Meanwhile her daughter has proven to be a valuable servant of Cora.
+Kill the Duchess and see that her daughter takes the throne.

 #### Illustrious Guild of Merchant's and Fine Artisans Orders

 There are rumors of a Purple Worm Nest near Cur'Mestin.
 Purple Worm eggs are incredibly valuable.
 Bring at least one back with you and we will pay you well for it.